choojs/choo/README.md

 - __cycle:__ `cycle`'s pretty good - unlike most frameworks it lays out a clear architecture which helps with reasoning about it.
-That said, it's built on `virtual-dom` and `xstream` which are a bit heavy for my taste. `choo` works pretty well for FRP style programming, but something like [inu][inu] might be an interesting alternative.
+That said, it's built on `virtual-dom` and `xstream` which are a bit heavy for my taste. `choo` works pretty well for FRP style programming, but something like [inu] might be an interesting alternative.
 - __vue:__ like `cycle`, `vue` is pretty good.
 But it also uses tech that provides framework lock in, and additionally doesn't have a clean enough